stakater/mto-docs/README.md

 > [!NOTE]
 > Make sure the latest doc version is also specified in the versioned branches.

-## Take update on git submodule
+### Update git submodule

-This project contains a git submodule and if you wish to take an update on it, you can use this command:
+This project contains a git submodule and if you need to update it, use this command:

 ```bash
 git submodule update --init --recursive --remote